How to Achieve Higher Sales Commissions

 1. Right Products, Right People, Right Timing

 There’s no way you’d even consider opening a boat business in a landlocked desert town.
 Or a teen fashion outlet in a town where most of the local people were over 60.
 The same sensible thinking applies to the timing of a product’s release.
 Christmas decorations rarely sell well in May and pumpkin sales go through the barn roof through October, but not so much in July.
 These examples of potentially poor lead chasing are glaringly obvious, but without adequate market research, sales intel, and reporting, you could be entering a territory with a business proposition that may fail before it even starts.
-This first hack on the path to higher sales commissions is customer-focused rather than driving change from the inside.
+This first hack on the path to higher sales commissions and how to sell on commission is customer-focused rather than driving change from the inside.
 Think about:

 Who is my target buyer?
 Whether that’s a distributor or a single customer – make sure that the product or product line meets a specific need.
 Use and apply customer personas, think about the lifestyle of a customer, and imagine walking in their shoes almost as much as you walk in your own.